YuriyIvon/DatabaseBenchmark/README.md

 * `WeightedItems` - a list of objects providing values along with their probabilities, from which one must be randomly picked.
 Each object has two attributes, where `Value` is a value and `Weight` is its probability in the range between 0 and 1.

 At least one of the attributes from above must be provided.
 The sum of probabilities in the `WeightedItems` attribute must not exceed 1.
 If both attributes are specified, the generator calculates the total probability in `WeightedItems` and chooses to go with `WeightedItems` based on this total.
 Therefore, the probability of using the `Items` collection is 1 minus the total probability in the `WeightedItems`.
 Both collections can be used when there are many available values, where only a small subset need to be made more frequent among the generated values.
 In this case all items can be listed in the `Items` collection, and the "boosted" values - in `WeightedItems` along with their respective probabilities.

+#### ListIterator<a name="listiterator_generator"></a>
+Sequentially returns each item from the provided list.
+Once the end of the list is reached, the data generation process stops, so that no generated queries or data source rows can be further produced.

+The available attributes are:
+* `Items` - a list of values from which each one should be sequentially picked.

 #### Name
 Generates random names.
 The following values are available for its  `Kind`  attribute: